 I’ve also spent days developing proposals that resulted in nada.
 In fact, far more proposals get rejected than get accepted in my experience.

 That means hours spent researching and brainstorming campaign ideas without pay in the hope of making a trip happen.
+Travel blogging isn’t all about just packing your bags and being on your way.

 It’s the nature of the business, but one that travel bloggers don’t like to talk about.
 Nobody brags that they spent three solid days developing a campaign only to have it rejected.
 But it happens, a lot!

 Lesson to You: In any business, there is so much behind the scenes stuff you never see.
 Nothing is rarely as easy as it appears to be.
-An Overnight success is ten years in the making.
+Overnight success is ten years in the making.
 Tom Clancy, author

 Confession 4: Blog Posts Take a Really Really Long Time to Write

-I had never calculated how long it took for me to write a blog post until I took a productivity course and started tracking how long it takes.
+I had never calculated how long it took for me to write a blog post Until I took a productivity course and started tracking how long it takes.

 I had estimated that by the time I edited the photos, uploaded them, done keyword research, came up with a catchy title, conducted research, consulted my notes, wrote the post and promoted it on social media that it would take me about 3 hours.
-I was wrong.
+Boy, I was wrong.
 Very wrong.

 From start to finish, an average blog post takes me about 10 hours!
 That’s 20 hours a week to write two blog posts a week!
 No wonder why I was stressed and so busy all the time!
+Travel blogging can be really time-consuming.

 After seeing how long it took, I outsourced what I could.
 I.e. my VA now uploads the photos and adds text to the photos that I’ll share on Pinterest.